Test Strip Subscription Guide

 - While the Accu-Check To program does include the collection of bonus products and applies to more than one Accu-Chek meter platform, the monthly price point is more expensive than the Accu-Chek Guide SimplePay program.

-The cost is $49/month and there is a 3-month commitment required.
+The cost is $49/month and there is a three-month commitment required.

 The mySugr Bundle includes: